scramjetorg/framework-js/README.md

 ### Commands

-There are multiple npm commands avaialble which helps to run test,build the project and help during development.
+There are multiple npm commands avaialble which helps run tests,cbuild the project and help during development.

 #### Running tests